deepikaviswanath/CODTECH-task-2/README.md

 Overview of the project

-PROJECT: weather monitoring system
+PROJECT: weather monitoring statiom

 Objective

-The objective of this project is to collect,analyze and disseminate real-time data on various atmospheric conditions to support a range of applications.
+The objective of this project for data collection,real-time monitoring,local forecasting,climate data archieve,public safety and alerts.

 Key activities
 •	Weather Forecasting*: Providing accurate and timely weather predictions to inform the public, businesses, and governments.